-Larkana Police land recovered from mafia after 15 years
+Larkana police land recovered from mafia after 15 years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Larkana Police, after the passage of some 15 years, succeeded in recovering 18 acres of land of the Police Department worth millions of rupees from the possession of land grabbers.
+KARACHI: Larkana Police, after the passage of some 15 years, succeeded to recover 18 acres land of the Police Department worth millions of rupees from the possession of land grabbers.

 Larkana SSP Masood Bangash told The News that as district Police have launched massive operation against drug mafia, car and motor-cycle lifters and other criminals, it came in to knowledge that the Police Department’s own precious land was in possession of land mafia in Dokri area, so with the cooperation of the district administration, after proper measurement and following all the requisite SOPs, notices were issued to encroachers and the said illegal shops and houses were demolished.

-KARACHI: Larkana Police, after the passage of some 15 years, succeeded in recovering 18 acres of land of the Police Department worth millions of rupees from the possession of land grabbers.
+KARACHI: Larkana Police, after the passage of some 15 years, succeeded to recover 18 acres land of the Police Department worth millions of rupees from the possession of land grabbers.

 Larkana SSP Masood Bangash told The News that as district Police have launched massive operation against drug mafia, car and motor-cycle lifters and other criminals, it came in to knowledge that the Police Department’s own precious land was in possession of land mafia in Dokri area, so with the cooperation of the district administration, after proper measurement and following all the requisite SOPs, notices were issued to encroachers and the said illegal shops and houses were demolished.